Vessel Delivery & Handover Services

 • Flag documents and deletion certificate follow-up where applicable

-• Manuals, drawings and technical records handover support
+• Manuals, drawings and technical records handover follow-up

 • Maintenance records and service reports collection

-• Inventory list, spare parts list and onboard documents review
+• Inventory list, spare parts list and onboard document review

 SVC Marine does not replace the buyer’s legal counsel.
 Final legal review, ownership transfer, mortgage release, banking compliance and registration matters should be handled by the buyer’s lawyers, bank, flag adviser and relevant authorities.